 - 1. This Policy applies to a project the construction cost of which is estimated to be in excess of \$325,000 and to a planning or study activity or project when the fee for professional services exceeds \$35,000.
 No single procurement shall be split to avoid these thresholds.
-This Policy may be suspended upon the Chairperson of the Board declaring a public emergency requiring immediate professional assistance based upon recommendations and data supplied by the Superintendent. - When the Board finds it necessary to procure professional services for projects meeting a threshold specified in sub-section 1 above, (including professional services inherent in a design-build contract) it shall publish in a uniform and consistent manner a legal advertisement in a newspaper circulated in Bay County, describing the project requiring professional services and defining procedures on how interested professional firms may apply for consideration by the Board.
-Such advertisement shall be published at least fourteen days prior to the closing date for beginning the selection process.
+This Policy may be suspended upon the Chairperson of the Board declaring a public emergency requiring immediate professional assistance based upon recommendations and data supplied by the Superintendent. - 2.
+When the Board finds it necessary to procure professional services for projects meeting a threshold specified in sub-section 1 above, (including professional services inherent in a design-build contract) it shall publish in a uniform and consistent manner a legal advertisement on the publicly accessible website designated by Bay County for the publication of legal notices and advertisements found https://publicnoticesbaycountyfl.gov/, describing the project requiring professional services and defining procedures on how interested professional firms may apply for consideration by the Board.
+Such advertisement shall be published at least fourteen calendar days prior to the closing date for beginning the selection process.
 In addition, the Board shall notify all firms who have submitted previous written requests to be considered for such professional services.
 The advertisement shall specify dates and procedures for responding.
 The advertisement shall specify the deadline, manner and address to which all responses must be sent.
 All responses shall be sealed and publicly opened at a noticed, public meeting of the PSSC.
 Emailed responses may be specified in which case the recipient shall segregate the emailed responses in a separate folder and not open the attachments until the public opening.
 The email and attachments shall be confidential until the public opening.